Chuck Norris: Mainstream success (1984–1989)

 On February 14, 1986, Menahem Golan's The Delta Force premiered.
-Norris co-stars with Lee Marvin.
-They play leaders of an elite squad of Special Forces troops who face a group of terrorists.
+Norris co-starred with Lee Marvin, who play leaders of an elite squad of special forces troops who face a group of terrorists.
 The Delta Force was a box office success.
-In October, Ruby-Spears' cartoon Karate Kommandos first aired.
-The animated show lasted six episodes.
+In October, Ruby-Spears's cartoon Karate Kommandos first aired.
+The animated show lasted five episodes.
 In it, Norris voices a cartoon version of himself who leads a United States government team of operatives known as the Karate Kommandos.
 Marvel made a comic book adaptation.

-On November 21, J. Lee Thompson's action-adventure comedy film Firewalker premiered, where Norris co-lead with Louis Gossett Jr..
-Gossett and Norris play two seasoned treasure hunters whose adventures rarely result in any notable success.
+On November 21, J. Lee Thompson's action-adventure comedy Firewalker premiered, where Norris co-led with Louis Gossett Jr.; they play two seasoned treasure hunters whose adventures rarely result in any notable success.
 Norris explained that the project came about when he wanted to show a lighter side of himself.
-Gossett appreciated Norris efforts and said "I have great respect for what actors call stretch.
+Gossett appreciated Norris's efforts and said, "I have great respect for what actors call stretch.
 Chuck had to open up first to allow this atmosphere.
 It has to do with his desire to stretch.
 Someone else could have been quite insecure.
 He chose to open up.
 He's studying hard and he's serious."
-The review were mostly negative, while some thought it was a fine for a light action film.
-Kevin Thomas of the Los Angeles Times, enjoyed it of the cast he said they "really get into the light-hearted spirit of the occasion."
+The reviews were mostly negative, while some thought it was a fine for a light action film.
+(Note: Attributed to multiple references:) Kevin Thomas of the Los Angeles Times said the cast "really get into the light-hearted spirit of the occasion".
 The film made $11,834,302 at the box-office.

-In 1987, he published the New York Times Best Seller The Secret of Inner Strength: My Story.
-It is about his self-improvement philosophy.

-On January 2, 1988, Braddock: Missing in Action III premiered, Norris returned to the title role and his brother Aaron Norris directed.
-On August 28, Norris starred in Hero and the Terror directed by William Tannen.
-In it Norris stars as a cop investigating a serial killer.